Remi-Boutin/Remi-Boutin.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I hold a postdoc position at the LPSM laboratory, Sorbonne Université, under the supervision of [Catherine Matias](http://cmatias.perso.math.cnrs.fr/).
+I am currently involved in a postdoc at the LPSM lab, Sorbonne Université, under the supervision of [Catherine Matias](http://cmatias.perso.math.cnrs.fr/).
 My work focuses on node clustering in sparse hypergraphs.